Samsung/tizen-docs/docs/application/get-started/tv.md

 Tizen combines best TV features with a robust development environment to enhance the smart TV application development.
 For TV, Tizen supports two primary application types, .NET and Web applications.

-## TV .NET Applications
+## .NET Applications
 You can create rich applications in C# using the .NET framework benefits that contribute to secure and efficient application development.

-To begin with, you can use the following quick start guide:
+To begin your Tizen .NET application development journey, use the following quick start guide:
 -   [TV .NET application](../dotnet/get-started/tv/first-app.md)

 Ensure that you have installed the latest version of [Visual Studio Tools for Tizen](https://marketplace.visualstudio.com/items?itemName=tizen.VSToolsforTizen).